Updated: 7 minute read

 Axos - Business Banking Alternatives

-Axos Bank is one of the first digital banking platforms, has been around since the early 2000s, and offers a number of different options for small businesses.
+Axos Bank is one of the first digital banking platforms—it has been around since the early 2000s and offers a number of options for small businesses.

-Many businesses are initially attracted to Axos due to the bank’s Business Interest Checking Account.
-This account generates 1.01% APY on the first $50,000 if you meet the minimum balance of $5,000.
-If you don’t meet the minimum balance requirements, however, you’ll be paying a $10 monthly service fee.
-If you’re hesitant about the balance requirement, their free Basic Business Checking Account has no minimum balance requirements and no monthly fees.
+Many businesses are initially drawn to Axos for its Business Interest Checking account.
+This account generates 1.01% APY on balances up to $20,000 if you keep a $5,000 average daily balance.
+If you don't meet the balance requirement, you'll pay a $10 monthly service fee.
+If you're hesitant about the balance requirement, the Basic Business Checking account has no minimum balance and no monthly fee.

 Beyond bank accounts, Axos is active in other financial services.
-Even if you don’t have an account with them, they can help kickstart your business with loans, lines of credit, and equipment financing.
-On the other hand, Axos does not offer as many money management tools as some of the other digital banking platforms out there.
+Even without an account, it can help kickstart your business with loans, lines of credit, and equipment financing.
+On the other hand, Axos doesn't offer as many money-management tools as some other digital banking platforms.

 Features:

-• Free business checking account with no minimum balance
+• Basic Business Checking with no monthly fee or minimum balance

-• Offers support with SBA loan applications and payroll
+• Support with SBA loan applications and payroll

-• Every month two domestic wire transfers have fees reimbursed
+• Two domestic wire transfers reimbursed each month

 • 24/7 customer support